Anders Hove (actor)

-Anders Hove (born 16 January 1956) is a Greenlandic actor and director.
-Hove is best known for his role of the vampire Radu Vladislas in the four Subspecies-movies, Cesar Faison in ABC's General Hospital, Loving, & Port Charles and in the film In the Middle of the Night as Nalle.
+Anders Hove is a Danish-Greenlandic actor and director.
+Hove is best known for his role of the vampire Radu Vladislas in the five Subspecies-movies, Cesar Faison in ABC's General Hospital, Loving, & Port Charles and in the film In the Middle of the Night as Nalle.

 Early life

-Anders Hove was born in Greenland on 16 January 1956 to Birthe Hovea, a nurse, and Anders Hove, who worked as a meteorologist.
-His father was politically involved in Greenland and helped the country work toward the government it has today.
-Spending most of his childhood there, Anders later moved with his parents to Thisted in Denmark when he was 14 years old.
 In the 1970s, Anders attended the Det Kongelige Teater school in Denmark to learn formal acting.
 Before this, he had studied law and economics, and had planned on taking over his father's business.